Updated Timetable (all congress sessions now at Liverpool University, 23-29 July 2022)

 Friday 29 July

-After lunch, study tour begins (for those taking part, see separate documentation).
+After lunch, study tour begins at 1.30 (for those taking part, see separate documentation).